 I first built a diagram to help me understand the existing invoicing structure and to find out what was wrong with it.

 The invoicing process is very long, and the the step from My Wallet to Invoice is somewhat unintuitive, which resulted in the confusion among users.
 How can I simplify the whole user flow?
 Provided that users were tend to select and invoice their commuting trips by using filter in Ride History part, I got that insight from user testing that conducted by the user research team, I believed that adding an Invoice function to Trip History is a good way to make the invoicing process easier and more explicit.

 The reorganized one was shorter than the previous one as the trip selection process was simplified.
 Moreover, by moving the Invoice function to Trip History, the redesigned user flow was more logical and user friendly.
 According to the feedbacks from passengers, they can find out where to invoice their trips now.
 Then based on the redesigned structure, I refined invoicing user flow.

 However, the situation is that the division of labour at company is increasingly clear and specific.
 As a UX designer, I had a little chance to get in touch with the real users.
 Even I had multiple sessions with user researchers, who conducted and analyzed surveys, but was it really a good way for design?
-I don't think so.
-From my point of view, I regard UX designers should spend more time talking with the real users instead of leaving these tasks only to User Researchers and Product Managers.
+Maybe UX designers should spend more time talking with the real users instead of leaving these tasks only to user researchers and product managers.

 Interning at Didi greatly developed my professional UX design skills and understanding.
 I treasured every working opportunities and took down working journey by Evernote everyday.
 In the journeys, I record my design thinkings and talked to myself about what I learned and what I could do better.